Employment Tribunals & The Range of Costs

 We estimate these range of costs on the amount of time which will be involved in your case: the more complex your case is, the more time will be spent on it.

-Factors that can make a case more complex:
+Factors that can make an unfair or wrongful dismissal case more complex:

 - if it is necessary to make or defend applications to amend claims or to provide further information about an existing claim;